ueberfuhr/hausrat-service/README.md

 ```

 We can then find the Swagger UI under `http://localhost:8080/swagger-ui/`.
+(You should be redirected automatically to the Swagger UI when using `http://localhost:8080`.)

 Alternatively, we can also build the project and start it using